 - Not surprisingly, treatment of an annuitized IRA annuity is different, and also depends upon the annuitization period.
 Believe or not, even the IRS isn't sure how to handle this, so you're pretty much on your own, subject to the interpretation of the IRS, the company holding the annuity, and/or your tax professional.
 Good luck with that.

-- Qualified Charitable Distribuions can satisfy an RMD, with the added bonus of the distribution not being taxable to the account holder (however, the account holder gives up the tax deduction for the charitable contribution, so some tax planning is required to effectively use this option).
+- Qualified Charitable Distribuions can satisfy an RMD, with the added bonus of the distribution not being taxable income to the account holder (however, the account holder gives up the tax deduction for the charitable contribution, so some tax planning is required to effectively use this option).

 - If you miss an RMD, you can sometimes get the IRS to waive the 50% penalty by filing IRS Form 5329 and 1) admitting your mistake, 2) apologizing, and 3) promising not to do it again (don't laugh, this sage advice comes from one of the country's top retirement accounting firms, Ed Slott and Company).